Tobacco Use and Mental Health These Days

 How it Works— What are the Effects of Nicotine on the Brain?

-When a person inhales the smoke from a cigarette, it hits the lungs within 10 seconds.
+When a person inhales the smoke from a cigarette, or the vapor from an e-cig with e-juice inside, it hits the lungs within 10 seconds.
 The nicotine from the cigarette begins to cause a series of reactions.
 It increases the levels of chemicals called dopamine and epinephrine.

 When the body releases epinephrine, or adrenaline, in high concentration, the blood pressure, heart and breathing rate all increase.
 This makes the person feel energized and alert.
 This is what creates the “rush” or a nicotine buzz.